What are Wrinkles?

 - Sun exposure

-- Retinoids (tretinoin, Altreno, Retin-A, Renova).
+- Retinoids (tretinoin, Altreno, Retin-A, Renova, Tazorac).
 Among medical treatments, this is by far the most proven and effective way of bettering signs of aging such as uneven pigmentation, roughness, and wrinkling.
 At first, these medications may cause redness and peeling.
 Although this can be unpleasant, improvement comes when the peeling stops.

 - Alpha-hydroxy acids.
 These are the so-called "fruit acids" and include glycolic and lactic acid.
 Preparations containing these fruit acids are quite safe and cause no more than mild and temporary irritation.
 The improvement they produce is, however, relatively subtle.